Declassified

 Join the Discussion

 Should the government have invested billions in underground bunkers for the elite while regular Americans had no protection?
-Does knowing these bunkers existed change how you view Cold War government decisions?
+I've seen the classified documents—does knowing these bunkers existed change how you view Cold War government decisions?

 Share Your Take on YouTube